SNSystems/dexter/LTL_work.md

 ## 2. Motivation

 We needed a better way to represent the changes in program state.
-@@TODO Write more about why we chose LTL and talk about regex e.g. explain what you can do here that you can't with other dexcommands
+[TODO] Write more about why we chose LTL and talk about regex e.g. explain what you can do here that you can't with other dexcommands

 ## 3. Thoery